Low-level programming language: Assembly language

 An assembly language, classified as a second-generation programming language, provides a level of abstraction on top of machine code.
 A program written in assembly language is non-portable, due to being written and optimized for a particular architecture.

 Assembly language has little semantics or formal specification, being only a mapping of human-readable symbols, including symbolic addresses, to opcodes, addresses, numeric constants, strings and so on.
 Typically, one machine instruction is represented as one line of assembly code, commonly called a mnemonic.
 Assemblers produce object files that can link with other object files or be loaded on their own.
 Most assemblers provide macros to generate common sequences of instructions.

 In the early days of coding on computers like TX-0 and PDP-1, the first thing MIT hackers did was to write assemblers.

+Machine-oriented languages

+Several languages referred to as machine-oriented languages, mid-level languages or half-way languages, and quarter-way languages have been developed such as: